JCBrisset/Kids_teach/Readme.txt

-here is the files for the BL training to MNIST classification
+here are the files for the BL' kids training to MNIST classification